Coronation Scot: Formation

 LMS coaching staff notice ERO 4522590-02 stipulated the formation.
 Photographic evidence suggests that the sets were turned so that first class always ran at the rear of the train.
 Sometimes a different formation ran on a Monday after carriages had been used on other services at weekends.

 All passenger cars were equipped with air-conditioning ventilation, adjustable by individual passengers to give any desired temperature within the provided range.

 Music

-A popular piece of light orchestral music celebrating this train was composed by Vivian Ellis.
+A popular piece of light orchestral music celebrating The Coronation Scot was composed by Vivian Ellis.
 This was used as the theme tune for the BBC Radio programme Paul Temple.